humanmade/altis-cloud/docs/https.md

 ### Altis-provided Certificate Signing Request

-To request a CSR, contact support with the following details:
+To request a CSR from Altis, contact support with the following details:

 * Subject Name details, including:
 	* Organization